Distillation no. 1 of the 3 Ps of personal growth series. Why purpose can be a limiting concept and a more empowering alternative.

 Does this tree worry about its purpose, or does it revel in sunshine, gifting oxygen as a byproduct of its delight?

-A 12 week journey of self discovery for those who long to live life as their unique work of art.
+A 12 week online program which fully equips you to live life as your unique work of art.

-Join us for this playful, creative, and embodied pilgrimage through uncharted territories of your inner landscape.
-Unlearn the biggest barriers to your dreams and reclaim parts of yourself that have been lost along the way.
+Join us for this playful, creative, and systematic pilgrimage through your inner landscape.
+Unlearn the biggest barriers to your dreams, discover what you truly want, and learn all the skills needed to turn this vision into a reality.